Skip to main content

 • Discuss with your partner/family/friends who you would like to be there to support you throughout labour and birth.
 Positive, helpful support is important in helping you to stay calm, centred and helping to communicate your choices to midwives and doctors during your labour.
 You may also be interested in employing a doula for extra support, there is a fee involved in this.

-Come to Birth Unit or call your midwife anytime if you have concerns about the following:
+Come to the birth unit or call your midwife anytime if you have concerns about the following:

 • Bleeding